 U.S. Gift Taxes

 The U.S. gift tax rules apply to gratuitous transfers by U.S. citizens and foreign nationals domiciled in the United States regardless of the location of the asset transferred.
 Certain exemptions apply to gifts regardless of the domicile of the donor or location of the asset.
-As with the gift tax rules for U.S. citizens, there is an annual exclusion of $10,000 per donor for each donee gift.
+As with the gift tax rules for U.S. citizens, there is an annual exclusion of $15,000 per donor (as of 2018) for each donee gift.
 Gift splitting is not available to foreign nationals not domiciled in the United States.
 Gifts to U.S. citizen spouses are free of gift tax.
-Gifts of up to $100,000 per year to a non-U.S. citizens spouse can be given free of tax.
+Gifts of up to $152,000 per year (as of 2018) to a non-U.S. citizens spouse can be given free of tax.

 Gifts by foreign nationals not domiciled in the United States are subject to U.S. gift tax rules only if the asset transferred is situated in the United States (referred to as "U.S. situs" property).
 Whether property is U.S. situs for purposes of these rules is defined by arcane rules found in sections 2104 and 2105 of the Code.

 In general, U.S. real estate and tangible personal property that is located in the United States is U.S. situs property but intangibles are not.
 (However, intangibles such as stock in U.S. companies or debt instruments of U.S. entities or governments are situated in the United States for U.S. estate tax purposes.)
 Special rules apply to treat U.S. bank accounts as situated outside the United States.